watchernyu/REDQ/README.md

 <a name="setup-dockersing"/>

-## Environment setup with MuJoCo 2.2.2 and OpenAI Gym V4 tasks, with Docker or Singularity
+## Environment setup with MuJoCo and OpenAI Gym v2/V4 tasks, with Docker or Singularity
 This is a new 2023 Guide that is based on Docker and Singularity. (currently under more testing)

-Local setup: simply build a docker container with the dockerfile provided in this repo (it basically specifies what you need to do to install all dependencies starting with a ubuntu18 system.
-You can also easily modify it to your needs), or pull it from my dockerhub: `docker pull cwatcherw/mujoco:0.7`
+Local setup: simply build a docker container with the dockerfile (either the v2 or the v4 version, depending on your need) provided in this repo (it basically specifies what you need to do to install all dependencies starting with a ubuntu18 system.
+You can also easily modify it to your needs).

+To get things to run very quick (with v2 gym-mujoco environments), simply pull this from my dockerhub: `docker pull cwatcherw/mujoco:0.7`

 After you pull the docker container, you can quickly test it:
 ```